trafiklab/trafiklab.se/content/data/using-trafiklab-data/using-gtfs-files/static-gtfs-files.md

 | `end_date` | Date | **
 Always** | End service day for the service interval.
 This service day is included in the interval. |

-{% hint style="info" %} Trafiklab feeds use the calendar.txt file to define the periods during which lines are operated/valid.
-The actual operating days are defined in calendar\_dates.txt. {% endhint %}
+{{% info %}} Trafiklab feeds use the calendar.txt file to define the periods during which lines are operated/valid.
+The actual operating days are defined in calendar\_dates.txt. {{% /info %}}

 ```xml
 service_id,monday,tuesday,wednesday,thursday,friday,saturday,sunday,start_date,end_date